Ada-Developers-Academy/core-unit-3/functions/callback-functions.md

 ### Passing Around Cleaning Up Behavior

 Let's dive into an example!
-Let's define these two functions, `cleanKitchen` and `bakeCake`.
+Let's define these two functions, `cleanCountertop` and `bakeCake`.

 <!-- prettier-ignore-start -->
 ```js